kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/node-outbound-lb.md

-# Node Outbound Load Balancer
+# Node Outbound

-This document describes how to configure your clusters' node outbound load balancer.
+This document describes how to configure your clusters' node outbound traffic.

+## Node Outbound Load Balancer

 ### Public Clusters